Action plan on prompt payment in the construction industry

 Transparency and prompt payment disclosure

-Disclose on a public website information on payments made to Public Services and Procurement Canada's and Defence Construction Canada's construction prime contractors and businesses (such as payment date, company name, and contract and project numbers).
+Disclose on a public website information on payments made to Public Services and Procurement Canada's (PSPC) and Defence Construction Canada's construction prime contractors and businesses (such as payment date, company name, and contract and project numbers).

 Fair terms throughout the construction supply chain